Autologous Chondrocyte Implantation for Focal Articular Cartilage Lesions - CAM 70148HB

 American Academy of Orthopaedic Surgeons

-In its 2010 guidelines on the diagnosis and treatment of osteochondritis dissecans, the American Academy of Orthopaedic Surgeons did not recommend for or against a specific cartilage repair technique in symptomatic skeletally immature or mature patients with an unsalvageable osteochondritis dissecans lesion.54 This finding of insufficient evidence was based on a systematic review that found 4 level IV studies addressing cartilage repair techniques for an unsalvageable osteochondritis dissecans lesion.
+In its 2023 guidelines on the diagnosis and treatment of osteochondritis dissecans, the American Academy of Orthopaedic Surgeons did not recommend for or against a specific cartilage repair technique in symptomatic skeletally mature patients with an unsalvageable osteochondritis dissecans lesion, or symptomatic skelletally immautre patients with unsalvagavle fragment.55 The finding of insufficient evidence forsymptomatic skeletally mature patients with an unsalvageable osteochondritis dissecanslesion was based on a systematic review that found 4 level IV studies addressing cartilage repair techniques for an unsalvageable osteochondritis dissecans lesion.
 Because each level IV article used different techniques, different outcome measures, and differing lengths of follow-up, the Academy deemed the evidence for any specific technique inconclusive.
+The finding of insufficient evidence for symptomatic skeletally immature patients with unsalvageable fragments was based on a Level II study; this study did not address many outcomes and techniques and had inconclusive results.

 National Institute for Health and Care Excellence

-In 2018, NICE updated its 2005 guidance on the use of autologous chondrocyte implantation.55, The NICE recommendations are stated below:
+In 2018, NICE updated its 2005 guidance on the use of autologous chondrocyte implantation.56 The NICE recommendations are stated below:

 U.S. Preventive Services Task Force Recommendations